HOUSING OPTIONS and tips to ease your way, for TEACHERS

-* 8th Street, east of Rural Road, is an option for events LESS than 2 hours, or unlimited time after 4pm.
+* 8th Street, east of Rural Road, for events LESS than 90 minutes, or unlimited time after 4pm weekdays (any time weekends).
 FREE parallel parking on north side of street.

-* Some people bring their bicycle in their car, and bike to campus from the FREE Park & Ride Structure at McClintock Road/Apache Boulevard (SE corner, enter from McClintock).
+* bring your bicycle in your car, and bike to campus from the FREE Park & Ride Structure at McClintock Road/Apache Blvd (SE corner, enter from McClintock).

 * Park & Ride lot -- light rail and metro bus -- on Dorsey Lane & Lemon St, 1 block north of Apache Blvd (about 1.5 mile SE of our building).
 Park there for FREE, and take the FREE ORBIT Mercury bus, on Lemon Street; go west -- it stops in front of our building. http://www.valleymetro.org/park_and_rides/mlr